-How a cancer diagnosis lead to a social enterprise movement
+How a cancer diagnosis led to a social enterprise movement.

 In 2010, Ify was diagnosed with cancer.
-She was in her final year of law school and the mother to four children, the situation was devastating.
+She was in her final year of law school and the mother to two children at the time, the situation was devastating.

 Ify was exhausted.